 Mother: Of course not, I would never leave you, darling.
 I Promise.
 And a promise is a promise.

-Right after the conversation, she slips in to a coma.
+Right after the conversation, she slips into a coma.
 She needs to be fed a specially prepared baby food every two hours, and insulin every four hours, round the clock.
 In addition to that, bathing her daily, turning her around every two hours to prevent bed sores, doing physiotherapy exercises to prevent muscle atrophy, having conversations with her, being next to her all the time.

-Those activities essentially means that - You cannot sleep for more than 90 minutes at a stretch, be it a day or night and the 90 minutes nap would be on a chair next to her (never on a bed).
+Those activities essentially mean that - You cannot sleep for more than 90 minutes at a stretch, be it a day or night and the 90 minutes nap would be on a chair next to her (never on a bed).
 You cannot take a vacation.
 You cannot go to a movie.
-You cannot step out of the house for more than couple of hours.
+You cannot step out of the house for more than a couple of hours.
 You cannot fall sick.
 You are bound next to your comatose daughter all the time.

 When you had a severe heart attack, you spent the 10 days in ICU.
 As soon as you are back, you started caring for your angel.
 That’s the only vacation you ever had in your life.